Azure/azure-docs-sdk-java/docs-ref-services/legacy/storage.md

 ---
-title: Azure Storage libraries for Java
+title: Azure Storage SDK for Java
-description: The Azure Storage libraries for Java provide classes for working with data in your your Azure storage account, and with the storage account itself.
+description: Reference for Azure Storage SDK for Java
-author: tamram
+author: ibrahimrabab
-ms.author: tamram
+ms.author: ibrahimr
-ms.date: 02/13/2020
+ms.data: 09/13/2023
 ms.topic: reference
 ms.devlang: java
 ms.service: storage
+ms.date: 02/13/2020
 ---
 # Azure Storage libraries for Java

 The Azure Storage libraries for Java provide classes for working with data in your your Azure storage account, and with the storage account itself.
 For more information about Azure Storage, see [Introduction to Azure Storage](/azure/storage/storage-introduction).